gwenlake/ecomer-python/README.md

 print(data)
 ```

-Get metrics for a vessel, for a date range in SHP.
+Get the metrics of vessel for a date range in SHP.

 ```python
 # get metrics and save in SHP format